vincenteof/vincenteof-obsidian/400 - Zettelkasten/Valuation for TSLA.md

 - [ ] read the roadmap #active

 The goal: **sustianable abundnace**
 Basically they want to eliminate the scarity through technology revolution.
+The scarity could be energy, time, freedom.

 - [ ] 2025 Q3 report
 - [ ] watch the annual shareholder meeting